arachid1/soundofnavi/trainers/README.md

         ["mixup", {"quantity" : 0.2, "no_pad" : False, "label_one" : 0, "label_two" : 1, "minval" : 0.3, "maxval" : 0.7}],
     ]
     audio_aug_params = [["augmix", {"quantity" : 0.2, "label": -1, "no_pad" : False, "minval" : 0.3, "maxval" : 0.7, "aug_functions": [shift_pitch, stretch_time]}]]
-    # parameters:
-    # dictionary:  datasets to use,
-    # model:  imported from modules/models.py,
-    # augmentation parameters:  (No augmentation if empty list is passed),
-    # parse function:  (inside modules/parsers) used to create tf.dataset object in create_tf_dataset
     launch_job({"Bd": 0, "Jordan": 1, "Icbhi": 0, "Perch": 0, "Ant": 0, "SimAnt": 0,}, mixednet, spec_aug_params, audio_aug_params, spec_parser)

-    # to run another job, add a line to modify whatever parameters, and rerun a launch_job function as many times as you want!
+    # to run another job, add a line to modify whatever parameters, like "parameters.n_fft = 128", change the model, the augmentation parameters... and rerun a launch_job function as many times as you want!
 ````

 Finally, we must talk about the role of some of the components necessary for training.

 A) The first is models/conv/modules, which will be covered in a section below.

 B) The second is parameters.py, which resides inside modules/main, and is a super important file.
 Think of it as an object accessible everywhere to extract virtually ANY parameter from a long list in a synchronized way.
 For example, it allows me to access parameters.sr inside train$.py BUT also inside my callback.
-Another instance where it's critical is, every time we run launch_job (and therefore initialize_job), it updates the job_id parameter to reflect the current job being executed, and the appropriate paths, etc.
+Another instance where it's critical is, every time we run launch_job (and therefore initialize_job), it updates the job_id parameter to reflect the current job being executed (so for example, switching from the first job with id 1 to the second job with id 2), and the appropriate paths, etc.

 C) the third is models.
-You can write your model inside train$.py, but I'd recommend importing a a model from modules/models.py Models.py has access to inside core.py, which has thecustom mixednet layers, inverted residual layers, etc, so you HAVE to write inside models.py for those elements.
+You can write your model inside the train file train$.py, but I'd recommend writing inside and importing your model from modules/models.py.
+Models.py has access to inside core.py, which has the custom mixednet layers, inverted residual layers, etc, so you HAVE to write inside models.py to use those elements.

 4) More to come on augmentation